frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 ### Host Selection & Logon
-The script requires you to enter the FQDN of the ESXi Host
+The script requires you to enter the FQDN of the ESXi Host Each script consists of three stages, Host selection, and logon, data collection, and data modeling.
+The script uses the module Posh-SSH to create an SSH connection and runs a vsish command directly on the node itself.
+Due to this behavior, the script creates an output per server and cannot invoke at the cluster level.
+Each script consists of three stages, Host selection, and logon, data collection, and data modeling.
+The script uses the module Posh-SSH to create an SSH connection and runs a vsish command directly on the node itself.
+Due to this behavior, the script creates an output per server and cannot invoke at the cluster level.
+Each script consists of three stages, Host selection, and logon, data collection, and data modeling.
+The script uses the module Posh-SSH to create an SSH connection and runs a vsish command directly on the node itself.
+Due to this behavior, the script creates an output per server and cannot invoke at the cluster level.

 <img align="right" src="https://github.com/frankdenneman/PCIe-Device-NUMA-Node-Locality/blob/master/04-FlowChart.png">